technosmarter/paypal-payment-management-system/README.md

 Paypal payment management system allows you receive online payments from the customers using two forms.
 In the first form, user can add any amount and in the second form , admin set desire amount and customer pays that amount.
 Admin can create invoice and send to the customers .
 Admin can send email with email sender form with or without payment link with a pay button .
 This is complete web application to integrate Paypal payment gateway in PHP and MYSQL .
+# Developer
+ <a href="https://technosmarter.com">Techno Smarter </a>
+ # Paypal payment form with email, invoice generator in PHP website | Scripts
+ <a href="https://technosmarter.com/item/paypal-payment-form-with-email-invoice-generator-in-php-website">Paypal payment form with email, invoice generator in PHP website | Scripts</a>